Khursheed Ahmed Junejo

-Khursheed Ahmed Junejo is a Pakistani politician who has been a Member of the National Assembly of Pakistan since August 2018.
+Khursheed Ahmed Junejo is a Pakistani politician who has been a Member of the National Assembly of Pakistan since April 2024 and previously served in this position from August 2018 till August 2023.
 Previously he was a member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 11 October 1954 in Larkana.

 He has a degree of Bachelors of Science and degree of Master of Arts in International Relation.